elkingarcia11/lottery-stats-api/README.md

 # Lottery Stats API

-A Python-based system for collecting, analyzing, and serving historical lottery data from lottery.net.
+A Python-based system for collecting historical lottery data from lottery.net.

 ## Features